ideapark/career/cloud-native/servicemesh/istio-api.md

 filters per protocol) and routes (HTTP/TLS match conditions, retry and timeout configuration, etc.). *VirtualServices* configure and route names.

-- ServiceEntrys
+- ServiceEntries

-Create clusters and populate their endpoints. *ServiceEntrys* enable the creation of new names.
+Create clusters and populate their endpoints. *ServiceEntries* enable the creation of new names.

 - DestinationRules